 Resistance exercise (strength training).
 This type of exercise uses muscles to move weight or work against resistance.
 You can do it with free weights, machines, resistance tubing, or your own body weight.

 Your main goal is to become more active.
 Even a little bit helps.
 Choose an activity that you like.
 Walking is one great form of exercise that everyone can do.
-Talk to your doctor about any limits you may have before starting with an exercise program.
+Talk to your healthcare provider about any limits you may have before starting with an exercise program.
 Then aim for 40 minutes of moderate to high intensity physical activity on at least 3 to 4 days each week.